About the Title and Total Compensation Project

 Many titles used at UW-Madison today will not change as they describe our new standard job descriptions accurately.
 In instances where current job titles do not accurately capture the work that is generally being done in the role or does not match titles used for similar work in the market, new titles will be created.
 The end goal is for all job titles to clearly indicate the work that is done in the role at UW-Madison.

 How will my job title and job description be determined?

-In the Spring of 2019, employees and managers will participate in training where they will receive information and tools to support conversations about the new standard job descriptions and titles.
+In 2019, employees and managers will participate in training where they will receive information and tools to support conversations about the new standard job descriptions and titles.

 About Linking Jobs to Total Compensation